 For example, The forms below, as transcribed, are all impossible in English.
-If a native English speaker tries to say them, s/he will almost certainly 'fix' them by epenthesis or deletion.
+If a native English speaker tries to say them, they will almost certainly 'fix' them by epenthesis, by making one segment unnaturally long, or by deletion.

 In English, ŋ ENG is restricted to the ends of syllables.
 It just is: there is no good reason for this.
 The other nasals, [m] and [n] have no such restriction.

-English also lacks [tl] clusters word initially, although the sequence [tl] is permitted in the middle of words if [t] belongs to the coda of one syllable and [l] to the onset of the next.
+English also lacks [tl] clusters word initially, although the sequence [tl] is permitted in the middle of words if [t] belongs to the end of one syllable and [l] to the beginning of the next.
 Note that this restriction does not hold for the other voiceless stops however: